mongodb-developer/get-started-readme/CONTRIBUTING.md

 This should:

-  * Use Ubuntu 20.04 LTS as base
+  * Use Alpine 3.13 (preferred) or Ubuntu 20.04 LTS as base.
   * Only expose ports that are required by the image
-  * Use `/home/ubuntu` as the working directory
+  * Use `/home/${USER}` as the working directory
   * Keep dependencies minimal ( for size )
-  * Expose a build `ARG` called `DRIVER_VERSION` to allow an easy way to change the driver version

 ### Miscellaneous

-For consistency, the Docker environment should have `nano` and `vim` editors installed.
+Use [GitHub Container Registry](https://docs.github.com/en/packages/guides/about-github-container-registry) to store pre-built Docker images.

 ## Pull Requests are always welcome